rony-devolved-AI/jira-issue/Emission-logic-calculation_part_01.md

 5. **_max_piece_count_**  This determines the `complexity` of the inflation curve.
 A `higher number` means the curve is `more detailed` and can `more accurately` give rewards, but it also requires `more computational` resources to calculate.

 6. **_test_precision_**  This is the `allowable margin` of error when testing the curve to ensure it's working correctly.
 A `smaller number` means the tests are more strict and the curve must be `more precise`.
+7. **_Customization_** For doing customization we need to customize reward curve and do simulation .
+Always remember Reward payout will be given after each era (Appox.
+1 Hour) Now its producing `600` block per era .
+Now it's giving 16.560  AGC